-Code of Conduct, Code of Ethics and Insider Trading Policy
+Code of Conduct, Code of Ethics, Insider Trading Policy and Executive Compensation Recovery Policy

-Prior to the effectiveness of the registration statement of which this prospectus is a part, we intend to adopt (i) a written code of business conduct and ethics and (ii) Insider Trading Policy that applies to our Directors, officers, and employees, including our chief executive officer, chief financial officer, principal accounting officer or controller or persons performing similar functions.
-Following the effectiveness of the registration statement of which this prospectus is a part, a current copy of this code and insider trading policy will be posted on the Corporate Governance section of our website, which is located at yygroupholding.com.
+Prior to the effectiveness of the registration statement of which this prospectus is a part, we intend to adopt (i) a written code of business conduct and ethics and (ii) Insider Trading Policy that applies to our Directors, officers, and employees, including our chief executive officer, chief financial officer, principal accounting officer or controller or persons performing similar functions, and we also intend to adopt an (iii) Executive Compensation Recovery Policy that applies to our officers, and employees, including our chief executive officer, chief financial officer, principal accounting officer or controller or persons performing similar functions, (collectively the "Policies").
+Following the effectiveness of the registration statement of which this prospectus is a part, a current copy of the Policies will be posted on the Corporate Governance section of our website, which is located at yygroupholding.com.
 The information on our website is deemed not to be incorporated in this prospectus or to be a part of this prospectus.
-We intend to disclose any amendments to the code of ethics, and any waivers of the code of conduct for our Directors, executive officers and senior finance executives, on our website to the extent required by applicable U.S. federal securities laws and the corporate governance rules of Nasdaq.
+We intend to disclose any amendments to the Policies, and any waivers of the Policies for our Directors, executive officers and senior finance executives, on our website to the extent required by applicable U.S. federal securities laws and the corporate governance rules of Nasdaq.